lxting12345/ForensicGeneticsTools/README.md

 it can be used in duo case(father-child, or mother-child), tro case(mother-child-father).

 Usage:
-perl PI_v9.pl -table path/to/allelicFrequencyTable -in path/to/genofile -out path/to/resultfile [option]
+perl PI_v9.pl -table path/to/allelicFrequencyTable -in path/to/genofile -out path/to/resultfile [option].
 for example:
 perl PI_v9.pl -table ./AF/CNAS_AF_39.txt -in ./test_data/2019-010.txt -out 2019-010-v9.result